How to secure an NHS job as an International Resident Doctor

 You can also ask for advice from other Doctors you know, or in a group such as our Facebook Group – IMGS: The UK Doctors Network.

-Skills and Duties as an NHS Junior Doctor
+Skills and Duties as an NHS Resident Doctor

-Your skills and duties as a Junior Doctor may vary from what you would’ve expected to in your home country, so it is important to be aware of what is required.
+Your skills and duties as a Resident Doctor may vary from what you would’ve expected to in your home country, so it is important to be aware of what is required.

 Key skills include: